Food Manufacturing | P2

 Water Conservation

-Water is an important substance in the food manufacturing industry.
-Not only is it used as an ingredient in food, it is used to clean and process products as well.
+Water is an essential substance in the food manufacturing industry.
+Not only is it used as an ingredient in food, but it is also used to clean and process products.
 Water conservation at your food manufacturing facility can be achieved by:

-• Upgrading areas where employee activity can impact water use such as bathrooms, break-rooms and kitchens.
-Minor changes like aerators and dual flush toilets can save the company significant amounts of water.11
+- Upgrading areas where employee activity can impact water use, such as bathrooms, break rooms, and kitchens.
+Minor changes like aerators and dual flush toilets can save the company significant water.

-• Considering using lean practices which can help you address water use at your facility by finding water waste on the manufacturing floor.
+- Consider using lean practices to help you address water use at your facility by finding water waste on the manufacturing floor.

-See EPA’s Lean and Water Toolkit for more information.12
+See EPA’s Lean and Water Toolkit for more information.

 Additional Information

-To learn more about water conservation, visit EPA’s WaterSense to identify best management practices that can help your facility use water efficiently.13
+To learn more about water conservation, visit EPA’s WaterSense to identify best management practices to help your facility use water efficiently.

 Other Ways to Reduce Energy

-Energy conservation at a food manufacturing facility can be achieved through maintenance, upgrades and replacement of both small and large equipment.
+Energy conservation at a food manufacturing facility can be achieved through maintenance, upgrades, and replacement of small and large equipment.

 Other activities include:

-• Improving the building lighting, such as replacing current lighting with light-emitting diode (LED) lighting which can greatly improve your energy bill.
+- Improving building lighting, such as replacing current lighting with light-emitting diode (LED) lighting, can significantly lower one's energy bill.

-• Efficient Process Control — Use of advanced techniques to control specific portions of the manufacturing process to reduce wastes and increase productivity (e.g., Variable Frequency Drives for pumps).
+- Efficient Process Control — The Use of advanced techniques to control specific portions of the manufacturing process to reduce waste and increase productivity (e.g., Variable Frequency Drives for pumps).

-• Replacing old machinery with more efficient models which can lead to electricity cost savings.
-Implement strict preventative maintenance on the new machinery to ensure efficiencies stay high.
+- Replacing old machinery with more efficient models can save electricity costs.
+To ensure efficiencies stay high, implement strict preventative maintenance on the new machinery.

-See Energy Star’s Focus on Energy Efficiency in Food Processing14 to find out how to improve manufacturing, use energy efficiently and reduce greenhouse gas emissions at your facility.
-For a more specific look into energy saving strategies for food manufacturing, see Energy Star's Food Processing.15
+See Energy Star’s Focus on Energy Efficiency in Food Processing to learn how to improve manufacturing, use energy efficiently, and reduce greenhouse gas emissions at your facility.
+For a more specific look into energy-saving strategies for food manufacturing, see Energy Star's Food Processing.

-If refrigeration is used at your food manufacturing facility, preventative maintenance of ammonia based refrigeration systems not only reduces accidents but also prevents pollution.
+If refrigeration is used at your food manufacturing facility, preventative maintenance of ammonia-based refrigeration systems reduces accidents and prevents pollution.

-Check out EPA’s Green Chill Partnership, which is specific to food retailers, but has useful information for all organizations using refrigeration.16 There you can find fact sheets, tools and calculators, guidelines and information on alternative technologies.17
+Check out EPA’s Green Chill Partnership, which is specific to food retailers but has helpful information for all organizations using refrigeration.
+There, you can find fact sheets, tools and calculators, guidelines, and information on alternative technologies.

 P2 Practices